Irregular sets, the $\beta$-transformation and the almost specification property: Introduction

 To undertake the proof of our first main result, we develop notions of almost spanning sets, strongly separated sets and a generalised version of the Katok formula for entropy.
 These should be of independent interest.
+We also include an alternative proof of our second main result based on approximating the $\beta$-shift from inside by shifts of finite type.
+We discuss the merits of the two different approaches in \S \ref{sfc}.

 In \cite{Tho4}, we showed that when $f$ has the specification property, the irregular set is either empty or has full topological pressure.
 The method of this paper can be used to show that this more general result holds true in the almost specification setting.
-However, we restrict ourselves to the special case of entropy for clarity and brevity.
+We restrict ourselves to the special case of entropy for clarity and brevity.